artkonekt/concord/docs/overview.md

 ## Boxes

 Boxes are optional.
 Think of them as "boilerplate" applications.
-They wrap several modules, and are subject to customization by the Application.
+They wrap several modules, and are subject to customization by the final Application.

 ## Application